deliotclarke/Chinook--deliotclarke/README.md

 # Chinook--deliotclarke

-Chinook is a SQL practice exercise for Cohort 32 at NSS.
+Chinook is several SQL practice exercises for Cohort 32 at NSS.
 Feel free to checkout my code!
 Each exercise is in it's own file.

-Thanks!
+Thanks for looking!